18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Beer Park

-Lawn-sized versions of Jenga, chess, and Connect Four have returned, but the real fun at Beer Park comes from the crazy views of the Bellagio fountains directly across the street.
+Beer Park has a casual clubhouse vibe with lawn-sized versions of Jenga, Chess, and Connect Four, along with indulgent views of the Bellagio fountains directly across the street.
 The selection of more than 100 beers is relatively mainstream, but you’ll also find a fair share of local and regional craft favorites.
-Can't decide?
-Customize a flight.
-If beer’s not your thing, stay focused on the cocktails and wine on tap plus some of the best sports bar grub you'll find in Vegas.
-The Kahuna Cowboy Burger is made from brisket smoked on the patio.
-Beer Park also has more than 75 high-def TVs for watching Golden Knights games and the latest UFC showdown.
+If you can't decide, customize a flight.
+Beer Park also has cocktails and wine on tap plus some of the best sports bar grub you'll find in Vegas.
+Try a burger made with brisket smoked on the patio.
+Come by and watch the latest Golden Knights game or UFC showdown on one of 75 high-def TV screens.
 There's even an in-house sports book for placing a last-minute bet.

 How to book: Walk-ins are common, but to ensure a seat, call 702-444-4500 or book online.